oracle-livelabs/adb/shared/adb-event-alarm/adb-event-alarm.md

 The Notifications service enables you to set up communication channels for publishing messages using topics and subscriptions.
 When a message is published to a topic, the Notifications service sends the message to all of the topic's subscriptions.

-This lab shows you how to define events and alarms with conditional rules that will generate email notifications when the state of an Autonomous Database changes or an alarm condition has been met.
+This lab shows you how to define events and alarms with conditional rules that will generate email notifications when the state of an Autonomous AI Database changes or an alarm condition has been met.

 **An event** is triggered for a lifecycle management (LCM) type operation performed in Oracle Cloud, such as creating a database, stopping a database, and so on.